 In the last few years the Club has directly supported a wide range of projects and charities - working with or making donations totalling over £70,000 - with individual amounts ranging from £27 - £8000.
 Additionally over a longer period we have supported many community projects and activities with time, advice or participation.
 These organisations, projects and charities include: Pride in Oldham, The Christie at Oldham, Dr Kershaws, Mayoral Appeals, Street Scene, Rotary Foundation, End Polio Now Crocus Appeal; Lend with Care; Shelter Box Trust, Millgate Arts Centre Delph, Rotary Group Study Exchange, Disaster Aid, Leprosy Project, Integrated Rural Health Centre & Eye Hospital, India and Maternity Care Centre, Pavgoda, Uganda Orphanage and community Kampala, Biggest Rotary Wheel in the World, Cancer Research UK, Impact Food Bank, Oldham Parish Church, Memory boxes in Care Homes; Oldham Bereavement Support Services; Saddleworth Cancer Research; Saddleworth Players; Oldham Coliseum; Family Crisis Group; Impact Food Bank.
 Metro is closely involved in supporting pupils and young people across the borough and beyond viz Primary Schools Choral Speaking Festival, and Spelling Bee; Oldham & District Cross Country Championships, ACE Centre, Papyrus, Mahdlo, Rotary International Summer Camp, Life Education, Waterhead Academy, North Chadderton and Saddleworth Schools; Rotary Junior Chef project; Excitement of Science; Medequip 4Kids; Rotary Young Leaders Award, Impact and Street Scene, Oldham; Gardening projects including St. Thomas, Leesfield Gardening Gang; Springhead N&I School; Blackshaw Lane School, Father Christmas at various events; Oldham Latics Community project; Young Performers Showcase of Dance, Music and Drama at Saddleworth Show; Annual Carol Concert at St James; Young Carers ; Camp Ecuador; Chernobyl Children’s Lifeline; Oldham Athletic Community Trust.

-Below we have added more about the Club and feature a number of these projects including The Oldham Primary Schools Choral Speaking Festival, the Saddleworth Show which is our main fundraiser – to be held this year on Sunday 2nd July - and Coram Life Education Centres NW (CLE) whose annual visit to many schools in the Oldham area are in the Summer and Autumn Terms.
+Below we have added more about the Club and feature a number of these projects including The Oldham Primary Schools Choral Speaking Festival, the Saddleworth Show and Wellifest week-end which is our main fundraiser – to be held this year on Saturday and Sunday 29th & 30th June - and Coram Life Education Centres NW (CLE) whose annual visit to many schools in the Oldham area are in the Summer and Autumn Terms.

 John Cockcroft President, Rotary Club of Oldham Metro